 Sales of the postcards probably began in January or February of 1912.
 There do not appear to be any postmarks prior to 1912 among Peel’s 200 examples and the earliest postmark among the Peel cards and those in the present author’s collection appears to be February 19, 1912.
 (Peel 10535 is said to be postmarked in August 1911 — this seems far too early and is likely a transcription error).

 As spring arrived in the year 1912, all was apparently going well.
 Olive arranged for his fiancée, Ella Madaline Schrader (1884-1977), to come out from England to join him in Canada.
 Rather than have her travel across the whole continent alone, Olive met Ella at Toronto on April 2, 1912, three days after she had arrived in North America (at Portland, Maine, aboard the Megantic).
 They were married the very same day and headed for Calgary, where the portrait in Figure 2, by George C. Cherer, was taken.
 As an additional sign of Olive’s confidence in Calgary’s future, he had also convinced his younger brother, Ernest Olive, to join him there — the intention being that Ernest would work for what would then become the “family business”.
 Rather than making the crossing on the Megantic with Ella, Ernest waited a couple of weeks and sailed on an even grander ship … the Titanic.
 An item in the Manitoba Free Press of April 26, 1912 recounted the sad news that the Olives soon received (Figure 3).
+The previous day, the Calgary Herald had noted that, in a letter written aboard the Titanic itself, young Ernest had expressed optimism about his “bright future” in Canada.

 Ernest’s untimely death is the only obvious explanation of why H. Enida and Ella Olive would have so suddenly left Calgary and their new business behind.
 By the time the 1912 Calgary Henderson Directory appeared (with information that would likely have been gathered by mid-1912), the H. Enida Olive Co. was under the management of three men, William H. Dickie, Whitson C. Ridgway and Charles F. Fraser.
 There is no reference in the 1912 Directory to H. Enida Olive himself.
 All the same, it seems to have been business as usual at the company’s offices at 320-8 Av.
 W. Indeed, at that time, the H. Enida Olive Co. had (in addition to its new principals) at least three employees: a stenographer, a clerk and a traveller.
 Of particular interest to us, it was listed in the 1912 directory as a wholesale postcard dealer (see Figure 4).
 However, if this reflected a period of commercial success, it seems to have been short-lived.
 By 1913, the H. Enida Olive Co. had disappeared from the city directory and its three principals had either left town (Ridgway) or secured unrelated employment (Dickie and Fraser).
 Therefore, we can say with some confidence that the lifespan of the H. Enida Olive Co. was approximately mid-1911 to (at latest) early 1913 — less than two years, in any event.